hwdsl2/setup-ipsec-vpn/docs/clients.md

 <a name="debian-10-kernel"></a>
 Android devices will also disconnect Wi-Fi shortly after entering sleep mode, unless the option "Keep Wi-Fi on during sleep" is enabled.
 This option is no longer available in Android 8 (Oreo) and newer.
 Alternatively, you may try enabling the "Always-on VPN" option to stay connected.
 Learn more [here](https://support.google.com/android/answer/9089766?hl=en).

-### Debian 10/11 kernel
+### Debian 11/10 kernel

 Debian 11 or 10 users: Run `uname -r` to check your server's Linux kernel version.
 If it contains the word "cloud", and `/dev/ppp` is missing, then the kernel lacks `ppp` support and cannot use IPsec/L2TP mode.
-The VPN setup scripts try to detect this and show an error.
+The VPN setup scripts try to detect this and show a warning.
+In this case, you may instead use [IKEv2](ikev2-howto.md) or [IPsec/XAuth](clients-xauth.md) mode to connect to the VPN.

-To fix this issue, you may switch to the standard Linux kernel by installing e.g. the `linux-image-amd64` package.
+To fix the issue with IPsec/L2TP mode, you may switch to the standard Linux kernel by installing e.g. the `linux-image-amd64` package.
 Then update the default kernel in GRUB and reboot your server.
-Finally, re-run the VPN setup script.

-If using Debian 11 or 10 on [Amazon EC2](https://aws.amazon.com/ec2/), you must first switch to the standard Linux kernel before running the VPN setup script.

 ### Other errors